mapstruct/mapstruct.org/content/news/2019-12-05-mapstruct-and-quarkus.md

 #### One small disadvantage still left
-In case you are an experienced MapStruct user you might noticed that [the way how I added MapStruct](#adding-mapstruct) is a bit different to the way it is written in our [reference guide](http://mapstruct.org/documentation/stable/reference/html/#_apache_maven).
+In case you are an experienced MapStruct user you might havenoticed that [the way how I added MapStruct](#adding-mapstruct) is a bit different to the way it is written in our [reference guide](http://mapstruct.org/documentation/stable/reference/html/#_apache_maven).

 The Quarkus development mode provides a hot-reload of your application, unfortunately it seems that the annotation processor will not be triggered again when you define the MapStruct processor within the annotation-processor path of the `maven-compiler-plugin` and you have to restart the application to see changes on the mappings.

 Adding our processor as a regular dependency will ensure that the processor will be used in the dev-mode in case you make changes to a `@Mapper` annotated class.
 Unfortunately, one point is still not working out-of-the-box: When you change classes not annotated with `@Mapper` that would change the mapper implementation (like the DTO) the mapper will not be regenerated.
-I guess that Quarkus is not able to know that the changed DTO has a side effect on the corresponding mapper and as this one will not be regenerated the annotation processor will not update the mapper implementation. (see [Quarkus issue #1502](https://github.com/quarkusio/quarkus/issues/1502))
+I guess that Quarkus is not able to know that the changed DTO has a side effect on the corresponding mapper and as this one will not be regenerated the annotation processor will not update the mapper implementation (see [Quarkus issue #1502](https://github.com/quarkusio/quarkus/issues/1502)).